isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-16-5-ways-ai-can-support-your-daily-work.md

 Once the deck is generated, you will need to edit the text and add photos that are relevant to your company.
 Still, you now have a framework to work on instead of starting from scratch.

 ## Taking meeting minutes
-Still on the theme of meetings (because they’re such a big part of work life) – another unavoidable aspect that can be automated is the meeting summary or meeting minutes.
+Still on the theme of meetings (because they’re such a big part of work-life) – another unavoidable aspect that can be automated is the meeting summary or meeting minutes.

 Since we’re in 2023, the meeting likely had a video conference aspect, with at least some participants dialling in.
 And the video conference tool you used was likely an enterprise version of the tool, meaning AI-recorded meeting transcripts are probably available.